SoftSkyrim/Odyssey/README.md

 Here is an example of how you could have it setup "E:\Games\Odyssey"

-IMPORTANT: All these folders and your Skyrim steam folder must be located outside of program files.
+IMPORTANT: All these folders and your Skyrim steam folder must be located outside of Program Files.
 ## Wabbajack Installation